datacite/schema-docs/docs/properties/recommended_optional/property_contributor.rst

 **Occurrences:** 0-n

-**Definition:** Uniquely identifies an individual or legal entity, according to various schemes
+**Definition:** Uniquely identifies an individual or legal entity, according to various schemes.

 **Allowed values, examples, other constraints:**